Wonton Noodle Soup – 15 Minute Quick + Easy (VIDEO)

 Raw wonton noodles in a plastic package.

-Once the Wonton Noodle Soup broth is ready and I’ve added my noodles and wontons, I love to garnish mine with bok choy (or gai lan / Chinese broccoli), chili oil, and lots of chopped green onions.
+Use a strainer to remove the aromatics from the broth and strain over the noodles, wontons, and bok choy.
+Garnish with chopped scallions and lots of chili oil!
 If you like your soup on the saltier side, you can also add a dash of soy sauce.

 PRO TIPS